donnapep/wordpress-date-and-time-widget/README.md

 ![Date and Time in the Sidebar](http://donnapeplinskie.com/wp-content/uploads/2014/02/Date_and_Time_Widget.png)

 ## About Me ##
-* I’m a front-end web developer with a fondness for WordPress.
-I blog about web development at [donnapeplinskie.com](http://donnapeplinskie.com/).
+* I’m the founder of [WPReviewPlugins.com](http://wpreviewplugins.com/).
-* I’m a developer advocate for [Rise Vision](http://risevision.com/).
+* I’m a front-end developer & developer advocate for [Rise Vision](http://risevision.com/).
-* I’m author of the [WordPress Book Review Plugin](http://wordpress.org/plugins/book-review/) and [WordPress Date and Time Widget](http://wordpress.org/plugins/date-and-time-widget/).
 * I’m founder and contributor of the [Book Wookie](http://bookwookie.ca) book blog.
+* I blog about web and professional development at [donnapeplinskie.com](http://donnapeplinskie.com/).

 ## Changelog ##